apereo/equella-emu/README.md

-# EMU (Equella Metadata Utility)
+# EMU (openEQUELLA Metadata Utility)
-EMU is a tool for inspecting and bulk modifying metadata in EQUELLA.
+EMU is a tool for inspecting and bulk modifying metadata in openEQUELLA.
 It is a .NET application written in C# and packaged as a Windows MSI.

 ## Dependencies
 EMU requires .NET framework 3.5 or higher.